Palikaris/fsm-chatbot-demo/README.md

 ## Author

 Built by Aris Gioutlakis as a demonstration of distributed systems patterns for AI chatbot coordination.
-Based on production systems built at Novelcore for multi-agent orchestration.
+Based on production systems built for multi-agent orchestration.

 **Contact:** arissafaris@gmail.com
 **LinkedIn:** https://www.linkedin.com/in/aris-gioutlakis-14a037386/